sitepoint/debian-image-builder/README.md

 # Debian bootstrapping script for Amazon machine images and Google Compute Engine images #

 This script bootstraps a vanilla Debian installation to create either an Amazon machine image or a Google Compute Engine image.
 The image contains no latent logfiles no .bash\_history or even the apt package cache.
 The machine configuration this script creates has been thoroughly tested.

-*This script has been tested on Debian squeeze and wheezy.*
+* This script has been tested on Debian squeeze and wheezy. *

-*To create an AMI this bootstrapper needs to be run on an Amazon EC2 instance.*
+* To create an AMI this bootstrapper needs to be run on an Amazon EC2 instance. *

-## Official AMIs provided by the Debian community and Amazon ##

-The Debian community and Amazon have together created AMIs using this bootstrapper and replicated them across AWS regions.
-The images have been tested for security and bugs.
-They are available on the [aws marketplace](https://aws.amazon.com/marketplace/pp/ref=csl_clsc_prd?sku=8fvdn95s5ev33cprr62nq3q7t).

-For each new official AMI a commit in this repository will be [tagged](https://github.com/andsens/build-debian-cloud/tags), marking the version the AMI was bootstrapped with.

-More information about these images and links to the gzipped volume images can be found on the [Debian wiki page](http://wiki.debian.org/Cloud/AmazonEC2Image/Squeeze) dedicated to those images.

 ## Usage ##

-The script is started with ``./build-debian-cloud``.
-You can choose to either bootstrap a Debian AMI (``./build-debian-cloud ec2``) or a Google Compute Engine image (``./build-debian-cloud gce``).
+The script is started with ``./debian-image-builder``.
+You can choose to either bootstrap a Debian AMI (``./debian-image-builder ec2``) or a Google Compute Engine image (``./debian-image-builder gce``).
 Both modes have sensible defaults and can be configured with options and plugins.
 To see a list of options use ``--help``.
 When creating an AMI the script at least needs to know your AWS credentials.

 There are no interactive prompts, the bootstrapping can run entirely unattended from start till finish.

-Some plugins are included in the [plugins directory](https://github.com/andsens/build-debian-cloud/tree/master/plugins).
+Some plugins are included in the plugins directory.
 A list of external plugins is also provided there.
-If none of those scratch your itch, you can of course [write your own plugin](https://github.com/andsens/build-debian-cloud/blob/master/plugins/HOWTO.md).
+If none of those scratch your itch, you can of course write your own plugin (see HOWTO.md in the plugins directory).

 ## Features ##